Deeply Practical Project Management (16 PDUs)

 Description

-If you need to manage a project right now, are preparing for a PMI exam, or just want a solid grounding in the PM best practices to enhance your career, this course will really help.
-You will also earn 16 Professional Development Units (PDU's).
+If you need to manage a project right now, are preparing for a PMI PMP exam, or just want a solid grounding in practical project management to accelerate your career, this course will really help.

-William Stewart is a PMI certified Project Management Professional (PMP) who has managed projects for more than a quarter century from just a few thousand dollars to $55M, and worked in senior roles on PM teams on projects up to $3B, in the domains of system integration, software, business process, construction, real estate, research, and others.
-He has delivered more than 330 live onsite PM courses to more than 3,300 people, on which this course is based.
-He has worked for aerospace, government, academia, and founded a software startup.
-He has deep experience with project management, risk management, negotiating, systems integration, and software engineering.
-He earned his Ph.D. in Computer Science for discovery of an algorithm that builds multi-dimensional geodesic domes in optimum space and time, which to his knowledge has never been used for anything practical ;-)
+William Stewart PhD, PMP, DPPM is President of the Institute For Practical Project Management (IFPPM), and a PMI certified Project Management Professional (PMP) who has managed projects for 30 years, from just a few thousand dollars to $55M, and worked in senior roles on PM teams on projects up to $3B.
+He has managed projects in the domains of system integration, software development, business process, construction, real estate, and others.
+Internationally recognized, he has spoken twice as a keynote speaker at International Project Management Association (IPMA) conferences.
+He has delivered this course live more than 330 times to more than 3,300 people.
+Previously, he worked for aerospace, government, academia, and founded the open source cloud computing company Cirrus Computing.
+He has deep experience with project management, risk management, systems integration, software engineering, and negotiating.
+He earned his Ph.D. in Computer Science for discovery of an algorithm that builds geodesic domes in multiple dimensions in optimum space and time.

 "Over the course of a 20 year career I have purchased many training materials, video courses, study guides, etc, and this was hands down the best material I have ever used." – Christopher Irons